ajongsma/RaspberryPI_WebRadio/README.md

 Edit station.urls to update the stations
 Run create_playlists.py to create playlists

-Optional: add pls-files to import-playlists to automatically transfer these to the export folder "playlists"
+Optional: add pls-files in to the folder import-playlists to automatically take these into account for the export folder "playlists"